afni/afni/doc/afni_sphinx/programs/make_random_timing.py_sphx.rst

             terms logically separate.

             However the program simply adds min_rest to each stimulus length.

+        -not_first LAB LAB ...      : specify classes that should not start a run

+            e.g. -not_first base_task

+            If there are any stimulus tasks that should not occur first within a run, those labels can be provided with this option.

+            This cannot (currently) be applied with -across_runs or -max_consec.

+        -not_last LAB LAB ...       : specify classes that should not end a run

+            e.g. -not_last base_task

+            If there are any stimulus tasks that should not occur last within a run, those labels can be provided with this option.

+            This cannot (currently) be applied with -across_runs or -max_consec.

         -offset OFFSET              : specify an offset to add to every stim time